starius/ScPrime/doc/Consensus.md

   to prove that the entropy buffers are invalid public keys.

   There are plans to also add ECDSA secp256k1 and Schnorr secp256k1.
-New signing algorithms can be added to Sia through a soft fork, because unrecognized algorithm types are always considered to have valid signatures.
+New signing algorithms can be added to SiaPrime through a soft fork, because unrecognized algorithm types are always considered to have valid signatures.

 Currency
 --------

-The Sia cryptosystem has two types of currency.
-The first is the Siacoin.
-Siacoins are generated every block and distributed to the miners.
-These miners can then use the siacoins to fund file contracts, or can send the siacoins to other parties.
-The siacoin is represented by an infinite precision unsigned integer.
+The SiaPrime cryptosystem has two types of currency.
+The first is the siaprimecoin. siaprimecoins are generated every block and distributed to the miners.
+These miners can then use the siaprimecoins to fund file contracts, or can send the siaprimecoins to other parties.
+The siaprimecoin is represented by an infinite precision unsigned integer.

-The second currency in the Sia cryptosystem is the Siafund, which is a special asset limited to 10,000 indivisible units.
-Each time a file contract payout is made, 3.9% of the payout is put into the siafund pool.
-The number of siacoins in the siafund pool must always be divisible by 10,000; the number of coins taken from the payout is rounded down to the nearest 10,000.
-The siafund is also represented by an infinite precision unsigned integer.
+The second currency in the SiaPrime cryptosystem is the siaprimefund, which is a special asset limited to 10,000 indivisible units.
+Each time a file contract payout is made, 3.9% of the payout is put into the siaprimefund pool.
+The number of siaprimecoins in the siaprimefund pool must always be divisible by 10,000; the number of coins taken from the payout is rounded down to the nearest 10,000.
+The siaprimefund is also represented by an infinite precision unsigned integer.

-Siafund owners can collect the siacoins in the siafund pool.
-For every 10,000 siacoins added to the siafund pool, a siafund owner can withdraw 1 siacoin.
+Siaprimefund owners can collect the siaprimecoins in the siaprimefund pool.
+For every 10,000 siaprimecoins added to the siaprimefund pool, a siaprimefund owner can withdraw 1 siaprimecoin.
-Approx. 8790 siafunds are owned by Nebulous Inc. The remaining siafunds are owned by early backers of the Sia project.
+Approx. 8790 siaprimefunds are owned by Nebulous Inc. The remaining siaprimefunds are owned by early backers of the Sia project.

-There are future plans to enable sidechain compatibility with Sia.
-This would allow other currencies such as Bitcoin to be spent in all the same places that the Siacoin can be spent.
+There are future plans to enable sidechain compatibility with SiaPrime.
+This would allow other currencies such as Bitcoin to be spent in all the same places that the siaprimecoin can be spent.

 Marshalling
 -----------

-Many of the Sia types need to be hashed at some point, which requires having a consistent algorithm for marshalling types into a set of bytes that can be hashed.
+Many of the SiaPrime types need to be hashed at some point, which requires having a consistent algorithm for marshalling types into a set of bytes that can be hashed.
 The following rules are used for hashing: